 In conclusion, you’ve seen that scalability for hybrid DFT in VASP depends on the size of the dataset.
 This is somewhat expected given that the smaller the dataset is, the earlier each individual GPU will run out of computational load.

 NCCL also helps to hide the required communications.
-Figure 7 shows the levels of parallel efficiency that you can expect for certain dataset sizes with varying node counts.
+Figures 7 and 8 show the levels of parallel efficiency that you can expect for certain dataset sizes with varying node counts.
 For most computationally intensive datasets, VASP reaches >80% of parallel efficiency on 32 nodes.
-For most demanding datasets as some of our customers request them, scale-out runs at 256 nodes are possible with good efficiency.
+For the most demanding datasets, as some of our customers request them, scale-out runs at 256 nodes are possible with good efficiency.

 From our experience with VASP users, running VASP on GPU-accelerated infrastructure is a positive and productive experience that enables you to consider larger and more sophisticated models for your research.